Skip to content

 To share notebooks between users with a shared directory (/shared):

-• Then, in /app/data/customconfig.py , add the configuration:
+• Then, edit /app/data/customconfig.py , add the configuration:

 • Restart the app